minetest-mods/i3/API.md

 #### `i3.add_search_filter(name, function(item, values))`

-Adds a search filter with the given `name`. `values` is a table of all possible values.
+Adds a search filter.
 The search function must return a boolean value (whether the given item should be listed or not).

+- `name` is the filter name.
+- `values` is a table of all possible values.

 Example function sorting items by drawtype: